grodansparadis/pyvscphelper/docs/GLOSSARY.md

 ## CANBUS
 Control Area Network.
 A very robust network protocol that among other things is commonly used in cars and heavy machinery.

+## CAN-BUS
+Control Area Network.
+A very robust network protocol that among other things is commonly used in cars and heavy machinery.

 ## CAN4VSCP
 VSCP level I over CAN.
 Also specifies bus-speed and power.